AnarchyTools/atbuild/README.md

 That's all you need to get started!  `atbuild` supports many more usecases than can fit in a README.
 For more information, browse our [documentation](http://anarchytools.org).

+# Options

+`atbuild` supports several command-line options:

+* `--use-overlay [overlay]`, which you can read more about in our [overlays](overlays.html) documentation.
+* `-f [atpkg-file]` which builds a package file other than `build.atpkg`
+* `--help`, which displays a usage message
+* `--clean`, which forces a clean build
+* `--toolchain` which specifies a nonstandard toolchain (swift installation).
+By default we try to guess, but you can override our guess here.
+The special string `xcode` uses "xcode swift" for building.
+(Swift 2.2 does not contain all the tools we use, so you need to have a 3.x snapshot installed as well.
+However, this is a "mostly" xcode-flavored buildchain.)

 # Building

 We publish [binary releases](https://github.com/AnarchyTools/atbuild/releases), which are the easiest way to get started.